-Located in New Delhi, Indira Gandhi International Airport (IGI) is a major gateway to India.
-This airport serves as a vital link between India and the rest of the world.
-Named after Indira Gandhi, the former Prime Minister of India, this International Airport in New Delhi is regarded as one of the busiest airports in South Asia in terrms of traffic movements.
+Indira Gandhi International Airport (IGI) is Delhi's international airport and is a major gateway to India.
+This airport also serves as a prime link between India and all the entire world.
+It named after Indira Gandhi, the former Prime Minister of India.
+The International Airport in New Delhi is counted amongst the busiest airports in the South Asia region in terms of traffic movements.

-Terminal 3, called as T3, is the high tech integrated terminal of IGI airport.
-In terms of size, this terminal is poised to be the world's third-largest after Dubai in the United Arab Emirates and Beijing in China.
-Terminal 4 and 5 are likely to be built at a later stage and will deal with all international flights, while Terminal 3 will then solely be used for handling domestic air traffic.
+Terminal 3 which is also known as T3, is the advanced high tech integrated terminal of IGI airport.
+In terms of size of the airport, this terminal is well-poised to be the world's third-largest after Dubai in the United Arab Emirates and then there is Beijing in China in the list.
+After this, Terminal 4 and 5 are also likely to be built at a later stage which will deal with all major international flights.

-The Indira Gandhi International Airport at Delhi facilitates its users with various services like the 24 hours transfer shuttle between the terminals, car parking, access to banks, currency exchange counters, post office, ATM's, duty-free shops, executive lounges and many more.
-It is one of the most modern and state of the art airports of the country.
+Besides this, the Cargo Terminal also handles all cargo operations quite well.
+The Indira Gandhi International Airport at Delhi perfectly facilitates its users with numerous services such as the 24 hours transfer shuttle between the terminals, proper car parking, easy access to banks, numerous options of currency exchange counters, post office, ATM's, several duty-free shops, outstanding executive lounges and much more.